apra-informatica/Ti.ImageGallery/README.md

 # Ti.ImageGallery
 Image gallery widget for Appcelerator Titanium

-With this image gallery it's possible to show a sequence of images, scrolling them by lateral buttons or using a simple "navigation" panel of thumbnails.
+With this image gallery it's possible to show a sequence of local images, scrolling them by lateral buttons or using a simple "navigation" panel of thumbnails.
 Images are zoomable, scrollable and pinchable on iOS and Android.

 It uses https://github.com/apra-informatica/Ti.ImageViewer, which uses module org.iotashan.TiTouchImageView (on Android), and both these widget and module should be installed.